phpjuice/paypal-checkout-sdk/docs/installation.md

 ## Setup a Paypal Client

-Inorder to communicate with PayPal platform we need to set up a client first :
+In order to communicate with PayPal platform we need to set up a client first :

-### Create a client with sandbox environment :
+### Create a client with sandbox environment

 ```php
 // import namespace